-Diversity and Inclusion
+Embracing Diversity, Equity and Inclusion

-This goal of inclusion extends not only to faculty and staff that we employ but in our instructional, research, outreach, and service activities.
-Only by encouraging and nurturing participation from and engagement with all members of our community can our school truly embrace the mission of Auburn University as a land-grant institution, to serve the citizens of our state, as well as our broader goal of being a vital and dynamic member of the global education and research community.
+This goal of inclusion extends not only to our faculty and staff but also in our instructional, research, outreach, and service activities.
+Only by encouraging and nurturing participation from and engagement with all members of our community can our school truly embrace the mission of Auburn University as a land-grant institution to serve the citizens of our state, as well as our broader goal of being a vital and dynamic member of the global education and research community.

 For more information